Military Identification Cards

 Question: Do you scan military IDs?

-Answer: The US Government prohibits using Military ID for non-Government uses as ID for an age restricted purchase.
+Answer: The US Government prohibits using Military ID for non-Government uses, including as ID for an age restricted purchase.

 The scanning of the technologies (to include barcodes) on Department of Defense ID cards is for U.S. government use only.
 The information is marked for official use only.